fingerprintjs/botd-integrations/cloudformation/README.md

-### We are going to implement the integration in the future, stay tune!
+### We are going to implement the integration in the future, stay tuned!